 There are some food items claimed to be healthy, but they are not.
 Let's look at cereals, for example.
-You just have to look for the colour coded guide at the back.
+You just have to look for the colour-coded guide at the back.
 Unless you buy plain oats and cereals, the sugar content on popular cereals will be red or orange, denoting a high amount of sugar.
 The same applies to cereal bars.
 To make them more appealing, manufacturers add loads of sugar and flavourings.
 You might want to reconsider your breakfast choice before reaching for a quick cereal bar to get you going in the morning.

 Try swapping sugary cereals for a bag of plain oats or unsweetened muesli.
-There are ways of sweetening oats without the need of tonnes of sugar.
+There are ways of sweetening oats without the need for tonnes of sugar.
 Agave is a great alternative to sugary syrup and can be found in most supermarkets.
 Alternatively, fruit such as bananas, blueberries, strawberries (at room temperature) and raspberries can add some flavour to a bowl of porridge.
 If you really want sugar, try granulated sweetener, which contains fewer calories per teaspoon.

 Check out our list of 6 healthy breakfast ideas to help you kick-start your morning.